Congressional Inquiry Faults Boeing And FAA Failures For Deadly 737 Max Plane Crashes

 The House Transportation Committee is now drafting legislation to improve FAA oversight in the airplane certification process.

 Republicans on the committee did not endorse the investigative report.
-A statement from ranking member Sam Graves of Missouri says, "if aviation and safety experts determine that areas in the FAA's processes for certifying aircraft and equipment can be improved, then Congress will act."
+A statement from ranking member Sam Graves of Missouri says "if aviation and safety experts determine that areas in the FAA's processes for certifying aircraft and equipment can be improved, then Congress will act."
 But he criticized Democrats for an investigation that "began by concluding that our system was broken and worked backwards from there."

-Chairman DeFazio says "aviation safety should not be partisan," adding that he is optimistic the parties can work out differences on FAA reforms.
+Chairman DeFazio says "aviation safety should not be partisan," adding that he is optimistic that the parties can work out differences on FAA reforms.